SvenFrankson/planet-builder-web/README.md

 # Compiling

 * 1 - Open folder with your IDE, install Typescript and use tsconfig.
-* 2 - Because this project is quite old, it does not benefit from BabylonJS npm packages, and an up-to-date version of BabylonJS and its type definition is versionned in this repo.
+* 2 - Because this project is quite old, it does not benefit from BabylonJS npm packages, and an up-to-date version of BabylonJS and its type definition are versionned in this repo.